You have to try this Candied Pecans Recipe. You can use them in so many ways!

 Also, if you’re experimenting with various spices, you can safely taste the batter since liquid egg whites are pasteurized.

-Finally, I like using a KitchenAid Hand Mixer since it makes beating the egg whites until frothy much easier than putting the mixture into my big KitchenAid stand mixer.
 I like the control the hand mixer gives me and I don’t have to drag the heavy stand mixer out.

 More ideas for easy candied pecans